commschamp/CommsDSL-Specification/fields/int.md

 #### Sign Extension
-When limiting [serialization length](#serialization-length) using **length** properties, the performed **read** operation is expected to sign extend read signed value.
+When limiting [serialization length](#serialization-length) using **length** property, the performed **read** operation is expected to sign extend read signed value.
 However, such default behavior may be incorrect for some cases, especially when [serialization offset](#serialization-offset) is also used.
 There are protocols that disallow serialization of a negative value.
-Any signed integer must add predefined offset to make it non-negative forst, and only then serialize.
-The deserialization procedure is the opposite, first deserialize the non-negative value, and then subtract predefined offset the get the real value.
+Any signed integer must add predefined offset to make it non-negative first, and only then serialize.
+The deserialization procedure is the opposite, first deserialize the non-negative value, and then subtract predefined offset to get the real value.

-For example, there is an integer field with expected valid values between -8,000,8000 and +8,000,00.
+For example, there is an integer field with expected valid values between -8,000,000 and +8,000,000.
 This range fits into 3 bytes, which are used to serialize such field.
 Such field is serialized using the following math:
 - Add 8,000,000 to the field's value to get non-negative number.